mashathepotato/GSoC-Quantum-Diffusion-Model/README.md

 The final blog can be accessed here: [QDM Part II](https://medium.com/@mashapotatoes/6e693d625931).

+More details can be found at the [MLNCP NeurIPS 2024 Workshop](https://openreview.net/pdf?id=vUQLzDAdqt) website.

 ## Getting Started

 ### Dependencies and Installation

 * ``` pip install requirements.txt ``` to download all dependencies in your own environment
-* All code and model training can run locally on cropped data (16x16) and smaller sample sizes (eg. 1k instead of 100k samples)
+* All code and model training can run locally on cropped data (16x16) and smaller sample sizes (e.g. 1k instead of 100k samples)
 * Quantum or hybrid models use Pennylane for simulations, which can be much slower than the classical variant, so experimenting with the device could be helpful depending on hardware availability

 ### Executing program